Nutrition & Food Security

 Our specialist services:

-Addressing systemic food security challenges including fostering resilient markets systems and supply chains, supporting agricultural policy reform and institutional strengthening, and enhancing food safety
+• Addressing systemic food security challenges including fostering resilient markets systems and supply chains, supporting agricultural policy reform and institutional strengthening, and enhancing food safety,

-Provision of on-farm climate smart agriculture, irrigation, and livestock and pastoral systems expertise to enhance food security for smallholder farmers, including women, and youth
+• Provision of on-farm climate smart agriculture, irrigation, and livestock and pastoral systems expertise to enhance food security for smallholder farmers, including women, and youth,

-Services addressing undernutrition (stunting, wasting, and micronutrient deficiencies) and obesity
+• Services addressing undernutrition (stunting, wasting, and micronutrient deficiencies) and obesity,

-Institutional capacity development in early warning food and nutrition security mechanisms, multisectoral interventions, and mainstreaming of nutrition-sensitive interventions across sectors
+• Institutional capacity development in early warning food and nutrition security mechanisms, multisectoral interventions, and mainstreaming of nutrition-sensitive interventions across sectors,

-Monitoring and evaluation of food and nutrition security interventions
+• Monitoring and evaluation of food and nutrition security interventions.

-Highlighted Projects
+Highlighted projects

 NIRAS provided technical assistance to solve challenges related to food security and agricultural production in terms of increasing resilience against climate change impacts and ensuring an efficient use of energy and water resources to produce, process, store and distribute food.
 NIRAS implemented four work packages including preparation and managing innovation calls for SME innovators, strengthening of business capacities of SME innovators, supporting SME innovators for access to finance and scaling-up of innovative solutions, and impact assessment of SMEs' innovations.

-The NIRAS-Intellecap consortium managed a results-based financing fund that invested 10 million EUR in 15 SME innovators across six East African countries directly benefited nearly 100,000 smallholder farmers and end-users through climate-adapted, energy- and water-efficient WE4F innovations.
+The NIRAS-Intellecap consortium managed a results-based financing fund that invested €10 million in 15 SME innovators across six East African countries, directly benefitting nearly 100,000 smallholder farmers and end-users through climate-adapted, energy- and water-efficient WE4F innovations.

 Learn more

-Build capacity in nutrition sensitive agriculture systems
+Building capacity in nutrition-sensitive agriculture systems

 Livestock & Pastoral Systems